Chanoler/Unity-Reflection-Probe-Aligner/README.md

 # Unity-Reflection-Probe-Aligner
 Simple editor script to move and scale a reflection probe to the bounds of a room.
+Optionally puts the reflection probe at the expected player eye height.
 Works best with Box Projection.

 Instructions: